Center for Photography at Woodstock: Dorsky partnership

-The permanent print collection has been on held on extended loan at the Samuel Dorsky Museum of Art (SDMA) since 1995.
-The SDMA has been opened since 2000 and is one of the largest art museums within the SUNY system, with over 17,000 square feet.
+Between 1995 and 2024, CPW's permanent print collection was on extended loan at the Samuel Dorsky Museum of Art (SDMA).
+The SDMA has been open since 2000 and is one of the largest art museums within the SUNY system, with over 17,000 square feet.
 SDMA is a vital resource to the community in showing historical and contemporary art and has their own permanent collection including over 5,000 works.
-The museum periodically mounts exhibitions culled from CPW's collection including:
+The museum periodically mounted exhibitions culled from CPW's collection including: